foysavas/bigfoot/README.md

 Bigfoot is being extracted from our production app, so it may take some time.

-Pleae feel free to periodically harass [@foysavas](http://twitter.com/foysavas) on Twitter for best results.
+Please feel free to periodically harass [@foysavas](http://twitter.com/foysavas) on Twitter for best results.